chef/chef-web-docs/chef_master/source/resource_examples.rst

 Many DSC resources are comparable to built-in Chef resources.
 For example, both DSC and Chef have **file**, **package**, and **service** resources.
 The **dsc_script** resource is most useful for those DSC resources that do not have a direct comparison to a resource in Chef, such as the ``Archive`` resource, a custom DSC resource, an existing DSC script that performs an important task, and so on.
 Use the **dsc_script** resource to embed the code that defines a DSC configuration directly within a Chef recipe.

 .. end_tag

+New in Chef Client 12.2.
+Changed in Chef Client 12.6.

 **Specify DSC code directly**